 Anyone that lives with a teenager is very likely to be texted many, many TikTok videos every day.
 And, these videos usually feature, in addition to people doing dumb things, animals doing dumb things (or cute things and sometimes wearing clothes).
 When humans are looking for laughs or pick-me-ups, animals and babies are often a sure bet, and brands have known this since the first Jack Russell cocked his head at a gramophone more than a hundred years ago.
-With the positive mindset benefits of puppies and babies in mind, several companies, including Farrow & Ball and Pampers, have recently launched new campaigns with dogs or babies, bringing smiles to the faces of consumers and creating multichannel campaigns that resonate with shoppers.
+With the positive mindset benefits of puppies and babies in mind, several companies, including Farrow & Ball and Pampers, recently launched new advertising campaigns with dogs or babies, bringing smiles to the faces of consumers in hopes of engaging and converting their target audiences.

 High-End Paint Brand Farrow & Ball Launches First-Ever Multichannel Ad Campaign, And It Features A Dog In A Jumpsuit